Italian Hot Chocolate

 Notes

-• Taste as you go and adjust the sugar and cocoa powder amounts as needed.
+• Taste as you go and adjust the sugar and cocoa powder amounts to your tastes.

 Did you like the recipe?